IdentityPython/pysaml2/docs/howto/config.rst

 xmlsec_binary
 ^^^^^^^^^^^^^

-Presently xmlsec1 binaries are used for all the signing and encryption stuff.
+Currrently xmlsec1 binaries are used for all the signing and encryption stuff.
 This option defines where the binary is situated.

 Example::